edgi-govdata-archiving/web-monitoring-ops/kubernetes/0-setup-guide/README.md

 +----[SHA256]-----+
 ```

+Capture the passphrase in a file, and share the private key and the passphrase
+securely with collaborators.

 ## Create S3 Bucket to store cluster state

 Create a bucket an S3 bucket to store cluster state.
 We include a random string